 The 42-mile Scenic Loop Drive, Grand Teton National Park FAQs

 What is the 42-mile scenic loop drive?

 There are two main Grand Teton National Park scenic drives – the inner road and the outer road.
 The Grand Teton loop drive route combines them both.
-It goes along Teton Park Road, which runs parallel to the mountains inside the park and then loops around, continuing back along the parallel US 26, which is a little further away from the mountains and technically outside the national park, but still with incredible views of the mountains.
+It goes along Teton Park Road, which runs parallel to the mountains inside the park and then loops around, continuing back along the parallel US 26, which is a little further away from the mountains but still with incredible views of the mountains.

 How long does it take to drive the loop in Grand Teton National Park?